Last updated on

 Raspberry Pretzel Salad

 I love traditions!
 Whether it’s a simple one like family night on Mondays or big ones like yearly trips to San Diego for 4th of July, they all mean the same thing to me – happy memories!
 One of my favorite kind of traditions is when it’s about food.
 I can think of so many meals and desserts that my mom would make every year for our birthdays or holidays.
 And every time I think of a particular food related to a birthday or holiday, I feel so much joy because it always makes me think of the memories from those special days.

 One my favorite Christmas Eve dinner desserts growing up was the Lion House Raspberry Pretzel Salad.
 I’m sure many of you have had this dessert in some form or another, and maybe even with strawberries instead of raspberries.
 For those who haven’t, it’s a simple pretzel crust, topped with a whipped cream cheese filling and then raspberry Jell-O with fresh raspberries in it.

 From Christmas Dessert to Summertime Cake

-I was thinking about this dessert the other day and even though it is a Christmastime special at my house, the flavors are perfect for summertime and just felt so idea for a cake flavor.
+I was thinking about this dessert the other day and even though it is a Christmastime special at my house, the flavors are perfect for summertime, and just felt so ideal for a cake flavor.

 To create the flavors of the raspberry pretzel salad in a cake, I decided to do a raspberry cake with a whipped cream cheese frosting and a raspberry pretzel crunch filling.